LaLaurie Mansion

 🏚️ mansion

-New Orleans, Louisiana · Est. 1832
+New Orleans, Louisiana ยท Est. 1832

 👻

-The Ghost Story
+The Full Story

 What they found in the attic above the kitchen would haunt the city forever.
-A group of enslaved people had been imprisoned there, many gruesomely tortured—bones broken, eyes gouged out, and worse.
+A group of enslaved people had been imprisoned there, many gruesomely tortured -- bones broken, eyes gouged out, and worse.
 The victims were carried to the Cabildo, where they received medical treatment while nearly two thousand townspeople came to view the evidence of LaLaurie's depravity.
 That night, an outraged mob sacked the mansion.
 Madame LaLaurie escaped to France, where she died in Paris on December 7, 1842.

-Some visitors have seen actual apparitions: a large Black man in chains, a white woman with glaring, hostile eyes.
+Some visitors have seen actual figures: a large Black man in chains, a white woman with glaring, hostile eyes.
 The suffering of LaLaurie's victims seems imprinted on the very structure of the building, replaying itself for those sensitive enough to perceive it.

 Historians debate how much of the LaLaurie legend has been embellished over time.
 Jeanne deLavigne's 1946 book "Ghost Stories of Old New Orleans" added increasingly gruesome details without citing sources.
-But the primary documents—the newspaper accounts, the court records, the testimony of those who witnessed the attic's horrors—establish beyond doubt that something terrible happened here.
+But the primary documents -- the newspaper accounts, the court records, the testimony of those who witnessed the attic's horrors -- establish beyond doubt that something terrible happened here.

 For those who walk past 1140 Royal Street, the mansion presents a beautiful facade that belies its history.
-But at night, when the French Quarter grows quiet, some say you can still hear the screams of those who suffered within—voices that have never stopped crying out for justice, nearly two centuries after the fire that revealed Delphine LaLaurie's true nature to the world.
+But at night, when the French Quarter grows quiet, some say you can still hear the screams of those who suffered within -- voices that have never stopped crying out for justice, nearly two centuries after the fire that revealed Delphine LaLaurie's true nature to the world.

 Researched from 8 verified sources including historical records, local archives, and paranormal research organizations.
 Learn about our research process.